When you hear the name Elisabeth Kubler-Ross it's usually because of her influential work on death and dying.

 The change curve diagram is valuable as it:

-However, the change curve diagram portrays a linear process of change.
-It's easy to assume that the process of change begins with 'Shock' or 'Denial' and ends with 'Acceptance' after moving through each phase.
+It's easy to assume that the process of change begins with 'Shock' or 'Denial' and that it should end with 'Acceptance' after moving through each phase.

 Moving between the stages is normal!